Import Apache Parquet Files from Cloud Storage into TiDB Cloud Starter or Essential

 Step 3.
 Configure cross-account access

-To allow TiDB Cloud Serverless to access the Parquet files in the Amazon S3, GCS, or Azure Blob Storage bucket, do one of the following:
+To allow TiDB Cloud to access the Parquet files in the Amazon S3, GCS, Azure Blob Storage, or Alibaba Cloud Object Storage Service bucket, do one of the following:

-If your Parquet files are located in Amazon S3, configure external storage access for TiDB Cloud Serverless.
+If your Parquet files are located in Amazon S3, configure Amazon S3 access for your cluster.

 You can use either an AWS access key or a Role ARN to access your bucket.
 Once finished, make a note of the access key (including the access key ID and secret access key) or the Role ARN value as you will need it in Step 4.

-If your Parquet files are located in GCS, configure external storage access for TiDB Cloud Serverless.
+If your Parquet files are located in GCS, configure GCS access for your cluster.

-If your Parquet files are located in Azure Blob Storage, configure external storage access for TiDB Cloud Serverless.
+If your Parquet files are located in Azure Blob Storage, configure Azure Blob Storage access for your cluster.

-To import the Parquet files to TiDB Cloud Serverless, take the following steps:
+To import the Parquet files to TiDB Cloud Starter or TiDB Cloud Essential, take the following steps:

 Open the Import page for your target cluster.